signalapp/Signal-Desktop/CONTRIBUTING.md

 If you want to run the `libtextsecure` tests, you can run `yarn run test-electron`, which also runs the unit tests.

-To run Node.js tests, you can run `yarn test-server` from the command line.
-You can get code coverage numbers for this kind of run via `yarn test-server-coverage`, then display the report with `yarn open-coverage`.
+To run Node.js tests, you can run `yarn run test-node` from the command line.
+You can get code coverage numbers for this kind of run via `yarn run test-node-coverage`, then display the report with `yarn open-coverage`.

 ## Pull requests